arvidjohansson83/Modular_Trading_Architecture/README.md

 - **Reproducibility** — live and backtest logic share the same structure
 - **Transparency** — all decisions are logged and traceable
 - **Scalability** — multi‑symbol execution without code duplication
+- **Empirical validation** — every module is grounded in statistical evidence

 These principles guide both the MQL5 implementation and the Python backtester.